scandum/quadsort/README.md

 -----------------
 Due to the additional overhead of a branchless parity merge it's only faster on random data.
-One additional comparison is performed during the quad merge routine to determine whether it'd be faster to use a parity merge instead.
+One additional comparison is performed during the quad merge routine to determine whether it'd be faster to use a branchless parity merge or a traditional merge that can take advantage of branch prediction.

 tail merge
 ----------